Basic Genetics is the Foundation for Understanding MiraKind’s Research.

-The KRAS-variant is an inherited genetic mutation, meaning that it is found in your DNA, or your “genetic material” and passed to you from at least one of your parents.
-It is this small difference, or mutation in your DNA, that plays a part in increasing cancer risk, and maybe in changing your immune system.
+We study inherited genetic mutations, which are found in your DNA, or your “genetic material” and passed to you from at least one of your parents.
+It is this small difference, or mutation in your DNA, that plays a part in increasing disease risk, and maybe in changing your immune system.

-An understanding of DNA, and basic genetics will help us understand the mechanism behind the KRAS-variant.
+An understanding of DNA, and basic genetics will help us understand the mechanism behind inherited genetic mutations, like the KRAS-variant, that we are studying.

 Chromosomes, DNA & Genes

 DNA is your body’s textbook, and the carrier of all your genetic information.

 “DNA is the textbook in every single one of your cells that tells you how to be who you are and tells your cells to do the tasks they need to do.” -Joanne, “Hormones, The KRAS-Variant & Breast Cancer Risk” webinar available on mirakind.org

 DNA is unique to every individual.

 *Fun Fact: as is widely known, identical twins come from the same fertilized egg, which causes them to carry the same DNA.
 Any differences between identical twins can thus be attributed to environmental factors, often those that lead to chemical modifications in the DNA (epigenetic changes).

 DNA is inherited or passed from parent to offspring.